eunrcn/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User chooses application update the note content of.
+1. User chooses internship application to update the note content of.
-2. User enters the application index.
-3. System retrieves note content of the corresponding application in the command box as an edit command.
+2. System retrieves note content of the corresponding application.
-4. User makes updates the note on the command box and hits enter.
+3. User makes changes to the note content.
-5. System stores the changes made.<br>
+4. System stores the changes made.<br>
    Use case ends.

 **Extensions:**

-* 2a.
+* 1a.
 System detects an error in index of application
-    * 2a1.
+    * 1a1.
 System requests for proper input of index (1 to current number of applications)
-    * 2a2.
+    * 1a2.
 Internship Applicant enters the correct index.
-    * Steps 2a1-2a2 are repeated until the selection is correct.
+    * Steps 1a1-1a2 are repeated until the selection is correct.
-    * Use case resumes from step 3.
+    * Use case resumes from step 2.

 ---